Canadian Polish Athletic Club 1965

 Tom Thompson

-Tom began his coaching career with the Isaac Brock Royals.
-He won Provincial Bantam titles in 1973 and 1974 and Provincial Midget titles in 1975 and 1976.
-Tom was a founding member of the reformed Manitoba Junior Baseball league in 1977.
-He became owner, operator and coach of the South End Chiefs for 10 years.
-Tom coached Team Manitoba at the 1981 Canada Summer Games.
-He captured the Manitoba Junior Baseball League title and the Western Canada Junior Championship in 1987 in his first year as coach of the Elmwood Giants.
-In 1990, Tom captured another Manitoba Junior Baseball League title.
-He served on the Manitoba Baseball Association executive as Competition and Development Chair and served in similar capacities in the Winnipeg Minor Baseball Association.
+Tom Thompson was born in Winnipeg, Manitoba.
+Thompson began his coaching career with the Isaac Brock Royals.
+With this team, he won provincial bantam titles in 1973 and 1974, and provincial midget titles in 1975 and 1976.
+Thompson was a founding member of the reformed Manitoba Junior Baseball League in 1977.
+He then became owner, operator, and coach of the South End Chiefs for a decade.
+During this stretch, Thompson coached Team Manitoba at the 1981 Canada Summer Games.
+In 1987, he captured the Western Canada Junior Championship title during his first year as the coach of the Elmwood Giants.
+Just a few years later, in 1990, he led another team to the Manitoba Junior Baseball League title.
+Thompson served on the Manitoba Baseball Association in multiple executive positions, and he served in similar capacities in the Winnipeg Minor Baseball Association.

 Tom Thompson Newspaper Article 1975